madskjeldgaard/SpectralTricks/README.md

 Unforunately some of these are a bit heavy on the cpu so sprinkle them gently throughout your code.

 Use:
-1. Install the package on your system
+1. Install the package on your system (using your terminal, cd into the `Cabal-Package` folder and type `cabal install`)
 2. In Tidal, evaluate the line `import Sound.Tidal.SpectralTricks`
 3. Evaluate SpectralTricksSCSynths.scd in Supercollider